Maternal Mental Health Month: Key Stats And Insights

 Mothers may hesitate to ask for help if they believe they should be taking care of everything alone.
 However, one person can only do so much.
 It may help to speak up about your needs.
 If you have a partner who is not contributing enough to childcare, you might let them know what you need from them and implement healthy boundaries to ensure the household duties are fair.
 If your partner does not help you, it may be beneficial to try couples therapy to discuss your needs in further detail.
 You can also consider contacting parenting groups, friends, and family members.

-Find community
+Find a community

 Having a community of people who understand your experiences may be a way to improve your mental health.
 Consider joining a mothers’ group or a support group for people with postpartum mental illnesses.
 Postpartum Support International has an online support group tool to help you find options in your area of need.

-Attend or organize an event
+Attend or organize a mental health awareness event

 You might consider looking for local Maternal Mental Health Month events or leading efforts to organize an event yourself.
 Events could include fundraisers for maternal resources, a parade or fair, or a space for mothers to get together with their children and discuss their businesses, ideas, and challenges in a safe environment.